I am a big fan of Kanhaiya Kumar says Digvijaya Singh

 Singh also sought to dispel perception that Kumar's arrival might rake up "tukde-tukde" controversy in the poll season, as Thakur is viewed as a polarising figure.

-He blamed the BJP and the RSS for "defaming" Kumar in the 2016 Jawaharlal Nehru University (JNU) sloganeering controversy.
+He blamed the Bharatiya Janata Party (BJP) and the Rashtriya Swayamsevak Sangh (RSS) for "defaming" Kumar in the 2016 Jawaharlal Nehru University (JNU) sloganeering controversy.

 "I am an admirer and a supporter of Kanhaiya Kumar.
 He has become an ideologue.
 I openly support him.
-I told my party that the RJD has made a big mistake (by fielding its candidate in Begusarai).
+I told my party that the Rashtriya Janata Dal (RJD) has made a big mistake (by fielding its candidate in Begusarai).
 This seat (Begusarai) should have been allotted to the CPI," Singh said.

 Kumar is contesting his maiden election against Union minister Giriraj Singh of the BJP in Begusarai.